Rome84/SonarQube-on-Centos7/README.md

 # SonarQube-Chef.io to Automate
-Install and uninstall sonarQube on Centos7
+Install and uninstall SonarQube on Centos7